You’re just getting started with your very first course, and you’re a one-person team.

 How to Use Canvas LMS

-Canvas LMS includes everything that you need to get started with a great course idea, and evolve it from concept to an actual fully optimized course.
+Canvas Learning Management System includes everything that you need to get started with a great course idea and evolve it from concept to an actual fully optimized course.

 These are some of the ways you can use Canvas to get started on your project.

 Canvas is cloud-based, so you don’t have too much to do in terms of setting up.